dtolnay/proc-macro-hack/README.md

 - Your macro must expand to either an expression or zero-or-more items, cannot sometimes be one or the other depending on input ([#9]).
 - Type macros are not supported ([#10]).
+- Input to an expression macro may not refer to hygienic identifiers of local variables ([#15]).
 - An item macro cannot be used as an item in an impl block ([#18]).

 [#2]: https://github.com/dtolnay/proc-macro-hack/issues/2